egamble/.emacs.d/README.md

 Emacs 24.3 is required for this init.el.
-I'm using it on Mac OS X 10.8 with emacs 24.3.50 from [emacsformacosx.com](http://emacsformacosx.com/), available in the "Nightlies" section of [Builds](http://emacsformacosx.com/builds).
+I'm using it on Mac OS X 10.8 with emacs 24.3.50 from [emacsformacosx.com](http://emacsformacosx.com/).
 Fullscreen on OS X looks better starting at version 24.3.50.

 ## Installation
 1. Back up ~/.emacs.d if there is anything you wish to keep.